bdnorris/DES-340/lectures/lecture20-practical-layout.md

 But what if I want to have a wrapping grid of items, `first-child` and `last-child` won't work.
 There is no pseudo-class for first and last in a row of wrapping flex-children.

-## CSS Grid
+## Responsive CSS Grid

 The solution to that is to use Grid, it's what it was made for.
-We'll look at it later!
 For now, here's a Flexbox solution, instead of compensating for the left and right margin with pseudo classes, we'll just allow our container to be a bit larger than the container above it.

 The second solution in this CodePen is based on another pseudo selector called `nth-child()`, that works like `first-child` and `last-child`, but lets us specify things like "every third item" or "every sixth item", etc. We'll look at these closer in another lecture.